UConn Home Banner

 -Conditions should be warm and humid, lowland tropical

--Tends to die after flowering - self plant, collect seed and resow periodically
+-Tends to die after flowering - self pollinate, collect seed and resow periodically

 Accession Data: